MSCHF

-MSCHF (pronounced "mischief") is an American art collective based in Brooklyn, New York, United States.
-The group has around 23 employees.
+MSCHF (pronounced "mischief", operating as MSCHF Product Studio, Inc.) is an American art collective based in Brooklyn, New York, United States.
+The group has around 30 employees.

+Their notable work includes The Persistence of Chaos (2018), a laptop infected with viruses; Satan Shoes (2021), a series of custom Nike shoes which featured Satanic imagery; and Tax Heaven 3000 (2023), a dating simulator which filed the player's taxes.

+In August 2025, MSCHF created Applied MSCHF, an advertising agency.

 History

-The group was founded in 2016 by Gabriel Whaley, who acts as CEO, along with chief creative officers Lukas Bentel and Kevin Wiesner, and Stephen Tetreault as COO.
+The group was founded in 2016 by Gabriel Whaley, who is the chief executive officer, along with chief creative officers Lukas Bentel and Kevin Wiesner, and chief operating officer Stephen Tetreault.
+The group operates as a company under the name of MSCHF Product Studio, Inc.

-As of January 2020, MSCHF was reported to have received $11.5 million in funding.
+As of July 2020, MSCHF had received $11.7 million in funding.

-The group operates as a company under the name MSCHF Product Studio, Inc.

 Josh Wardle, the Welsh software engineer who created the web-based word game Wordle, joined MSCHF in December 2021.

+In August 2025, MSCHF created an advertising agency, Applied MSCHF.
+It operates as a division of MSCHF, and it employs around half of MSCHF's approximately 30 employees.